 You can get to Pawnee Buttes via the Pawnee Pioneer Trails Byway, which is 128 miles and takes about three hours.
 It’s a gorgeous way to experience the prairie, as well as historic farming towns like Fort Morgan and Brush that make up Morgan County.
 Woven together by strong agricultural threads, this area is known for its sugar beet and dairy farms and is home to one of the state’s last sugar beet factories.

-“Morgan County is very friendly — it’s that old-style welcome to the neighborhood,” says Emily Goggins, tourism director of Morgan County.
+“Morgan County is very friendly — it’s that old-style welcome to the neighborhood,” says local Emily Goggins.
 “It’s a great place to see scenic views that are different from Colorado’s Western Slope and there is a lot of history here.”

 In Fort Morgan, drive over Rainbow Bridge that straddles the South Platte River and was the nation’s longest archway bridge when it debuted in 1923.
 From there, stop at Fort Morgan Museum, which showcases Native American artifacts and has a Glenn Miller exhibit.
 A popular big band leader, Miller attended high school in town.
 Grab a bite to eat at The Mav Kitchen and Tap House with more than 16 beers on tap and good food.